Painting the Interior Still Life

 Pizza box (to transport wet paintings)

-Oil Paints.
-Giovanni Casadei suggests Winton/Windsor & Newton colors (40 ml tube): Cadmium Yellow Light, Indian Yellow, Cadmium Orange, Cadmium Red Medium, Permanent Alizarin Crimson, Dioxazine Purple, French Ultramarine, Titanium White (150 ml), Ivory Black, Permanent Green, Sap Green, Yellow Ochre, Raw Sienna, Indian Red, Burnt Sienna, Raw Umber
+Oil paints.
+Winton/Windsor & Newton colors (40 ml tube)suggested: Cadmium Yellow Light, Indian Yellow, Cadmium Orange, Cadmium Red Medium, Permanent Alizarin Crimson, Dioxazine Purple, French Ultramarine, Titanium White (150 ml), Ivory Black, Permanent Green, Sap Green, Yellow Ochre, Raw Sienna, Indian Red, Burnt Sienna, Raw Umber.

-If you already have a color palette that you are familiar with and it works for you, Giovanni suggests that you bring your own colors
+If you already have a color palette that you are familiar with and it works for you, please use these colors.